pivotal-cf/pcf-release-notes/p1-v1.7/runtime_rn_1_7.md

 If your apps do not use the full allocation of disk space and memory set in the <strong>Resource Config</strong> tab, you may want use this feature.
 These fields control the amount to overcommit disk and memory resources to assign more memory and disk space to each Diego Cell VM.

 Please see [this document](http://docs.pivotal.io/pivotalcf/customizing/cloudform-er-config.html#experimental-features) for more information.

+### Experimental Feature: Diego Tasks

+Please see [this document](http://v3-apidocs.cloudfoundry.org) for more information.

 ### AWS Cloudformation Script Update